-- Upon the release of your student: - ▶ Please bring your student home for the remainder of the evening/next day. - ► The Dean of Students office will reach out to faculty to excuse your student from class (for at least the next day). - ► Call the dean of students CARE staff at 609.771.2780 the following morning for the next steps. - Within 24 hours of your student's release from the hospital, they must: - ► Check their email for a "hospital screening letter" and follow the instructions. - ► Schedule a "Support Consultation" at Counseling and Psychological Services, 609.771.2247. - ► Schedule an "Assistance Plan" meeting with the Associate Dean of Students Elizabeth Gallus, at 609.771.2780, or email her at galluse@tcnj.edu. - If your student is not immediately released (on 72-hour hold and/or hospitalized), call Associate Dean of Students Elizabeth Gallus, at 609.771.2780 for coordination of services and further advisement/support.
+- Upon the release of your student: - ▶ Please bring your student home for the remainder of the evening/next day. - ► The Dean of Students office will reach out to faculty to excuse your student from class (for at least the next day). - ► Call the Dean of Students CARE staff at 609.771.2780 the following morning for the next steps. - Within 24 hours of your student's release from the hospital, they must: - ▶ Check their email for a "hospital screening letter" and follow the instructions. - ► Schedule a "Support Consultation" at Mental Health Services, 609.771.2247. - ► Schedule an "Assistance Plan" meeting with Heather Mills, Case Manager, at 609.771.2780 or email her at millsh@tcnj.edu. - If your student is not immediately released (on 72-hour hold and/or hospitalized), call Associate Dean of Students Elizabeth Gallus, at 609.771.2780 for coordination of services and further advisement/support.